lat-lon/deegree-workshop/README.md

       test: [ "CMD-SHELL", "pg_isready -h localhost -p 5432 -U postgres -d inspire" ]
       interval: 5s
       retries: 3
+    ports:
+      - 5432:5432
+    environment:
+      - POSTGRES_USER=postgres
+      - POSTGRES_PASSWORD=postgres
+    volumes:
+      - ./sql:/docker-entrypoint-initdb.d/
+      #- ./sql-dump:/docker-entrypoint-initdb.d/
     networks:
       - network
 ```
 The second service is postgres, a PostgreSQL database with PostGIS extensions.
 The exact version is specified by the POSTGRES_POSTGIS_VERSION variable from the .env file.
 It exposes port 5432 and initializes the database using SQL scripts found in the ./sql directory,
 which are automatically executed at container startup.
+Optionally, the SQL database dump can be utilized,
+although it is typically commented out.

 ```
   pgadmin:
     image: dpage/pgadmin4:${PGADMIN_VERSION}